Heyuan9/MedScore/README.md

 # MedScore

+Update: Accepted to ACL 2026, to be published on July 2, 2026.
+We will update the camera-ready version of the paper and code before publication.

 **Note: This is the code for the updated MedScore paper, 2025 October version.
 Check out the `arxiv-reproducibility` branch for the exact code used in the paper of 2025 May arxiv version.**

 Supporting code and data for MedScore, a medical chatbot factuality evaluation system that can adapt to other domains easily.